LGBTQI+ Relationships: Same, but Different

-Not surprisingly, same sex couples struggle with the same challenges we all face on the path to love and being in relationship.
+Not surprisingly, same sex couples and those in LGBTQI+ relationships struggle with the same challenges we all face on the path to love and being in relationship.
 Communication difficulties, sexual intimacy, financial problems, conflict over shared household tasks and responsibilities, differences in parenting styles, and extended family relationship conflicts and expectations.

 Positive, healthy and fulfilling relationships form the basis for a happy life.
 Most of us consider our intimate relationships with our partners to be integral to our sense of fulfilment, contentment and wellbeing.